Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 Unfortunately, Algorithm \ref{algo:direct} does not guarantee soundness.
 It checks the number of zeros in $H\ket{\phi}$ rather than the corresponding energy $\langle \phi|H|\phi\rangle$.
 Here is a simple counter-example: Let $H=I$, let $\ket{\phi}=|0\rangle^{\otimes n}$. $H$ is a No instance since $\lambda(H)=1$, while Algorithm \ref{algo:direct} accepts with probability close to $1$.
 Although one can easily rule out this case by adding preprocessing, it is easy to construct more complex counter-examples which still make Algorithm \ref{algo:direct} fail.

 Our key idea to circumvent the above problem, is instead of uniformly sampling the rows to be checked, we use the quantum Monte Carlo method to give different weights to different rows.
-Specifically, we add similar checks in the quantum Monte Carlo algorithm which is originally designed for sampling from the ground state.
+Specifically, we add checks in the quantum Monte Carlo algorithm which is originally designed for sampling from the ground state.
 We first explain how \cite{bravyi2010complexity} implicitly\footnote{\cite{bravyi2010complexity} does not explain their results in the way we describe here.
-In their setting the succinct classical circuit for the ground state is unknown, their main focus is constructing a circuit that can compute the ratio of the amplitudes, which obscured the idea we described here.} used this idea to prove frustration-free stoquastic Hamiltonian is $\MA$-$\Complete$, then explain how we adapt this idea to general Hamiltonian.
+In their setting the succinct classical circuit for the ground state is unknown, their main focus is constructing a circuit that can compute the ratio of the amplitudes, which obscures the idea we described here.} used this idea to prove that LHP w.r.t. frustration-free stoquastic Hamiltonian is $\MA$-$\Complete$, then explain how we adapt this idea to general Hamiltonians.
+A remark is that the $\MA$ verification protocol below is only a simplified version of the final protocol.
+In the final protocol, we need more witnesses and more checks.
+In particular, for the witness, we not only need a classical circuit for computing the amplitude of the claimed ground state, but also need a claimed ground energy, and a ``good" computational basis, which is a warm start of the Markov chain.
+More details are in Section \ref{Sec:pre}.

-When $\lambda(H)=0$, $H$ is stoquastic, i.e. $\langle x|H|y\rangle\leq 0$ for all $x\neq y$, one can show that $H$ has a ground state $\ket{\psi}$ whose amplitudes are real and non-negative~\cite{bravyi2010complexity}.
+Let us begin with the $\MA$ verification protocol when $H$ is stoquastic, where stoquastic means $\langle x|H|y\rangle\leq 0$ for all $x\neq y$.
+When $\lambda(H)=0$, one can show that $H$ has a ground state $\ket{\psi}$ whose amplitudes are real and non-negative~\cite{bravyi2010complexity}.
 Given query access to the ground state $\ket{\psi}$, one can connect $H$ to a Markov Chain~\cite{bravyi2010complexity}, whose transition matrix $P$ is defined as